YUYUE12345/PHBS_BlockChain_2018/README.md

 ### (3) Reducing the cost of studying, job hunting and employment
 This application is extended from the first two basic functions.
 At present, there are many chaos in the talent market, such as academic fraud and distortion of resume information.
 HireRight, a famous American background research company, found in a survey that about 86% of companies have job seekers who have obtained an interview opportunity or even been hired through academic fraud.
 [The link.]( http://hosteddocs.ittoolbox.com/2015-employment-screening-benchmark-report_final.pdf) In order to verify the qualifications and experience of job seekers, the human resources department needs to invest a lot of energy and has to hire specialized institutions to complete these tasks, greatly increasing the cost of recruitment.

+图
+Figure Screenshot of the survey

 The application of blockchain in degree certificates can completely change the verification and sharing mechanism of experience information.
 If training institutions can provide blockchain-based digital certificates, learners no longer have to worry about the loss of certificates, and employers and schools can verify their qualifications more easily and at lower cost.
 Learners no longer have to pay high fees to certify their grades and prepare their own study certificate documents.
 If all educational institutions use blockchain to encrypt their academic credentials, employers can use the blockchain verification tool to verify the authenticity of the job seeker's qualifications and obtain detailed information.
 The Holberton School mentioned in the previous section has begun to share information on academic credentials on the blockchain.
 A potential employer, Merkle, spent only a few seconds through the blockchain browser when doing background checks on the students.
 Due to the intangible nature of the blockchain, employers no longer have to worry about the authenticity of the academic credentials.

 **Case 3: “Campus Blockchain Project” of Central University of Finance and Economics**

 The Central University of Finance and Economics launched a “Campus Blockchain Project”, jointly developed by Century Internet and Microsoft.
 It aims to use blockchain to help students record relevant documents and form a long-term effective, not tampering, non-falsifying, decentralized credit chain.
 They record all the academic achievements of the students during their school years, which is convenient for the recruiting unit to obtain and verify.
 The project is built on Microsoft's Azure cloud platform, which provides blockchain services by basic blockchain protocol of Century Internet.
 Azure cloud platform has diversified storage capabilities, flexible network deployment capabilities, secure data management capabilities, easy-to-expand platform architecture capabilities, and intelligent big data management capabilities for the development and deployment of campus blockchain protocols.
 [The link.](http://china.huanqiu.com/hot/2016-09/9474509.html?agt=15438)
+图
+Figure photo from the project

 Based on the campus blockchain, students can access individual learning achievement records through relevant services and present them to relevant agencies as needed.
 After receiving the resume of the student, the company can also use the system to query the student's academic credentials and awards.
 The use of this system simplifies the process of certifying and verifying this information for schools, individuals and organizations.
 The campus blockchain is a new attempt in the field of education in the blockchain, which will greatly facilitate college graduates, job seekers and employers, reducing the cost of recruiting and recruiting.
 In the longer run, the construction of the campus blockchain will accelerate the process of educational informatization and accelerate the integration of online space and real space.

 ## IV.
 Advantages, problems and development direction
-From the characteristics of the technology itself, the blockchain has three major advantages: one is to define a data structure that can express the order; second is to build a peer-to-peer network using a cryptographic-based distributed protocol; the third is to use a consensus mechanism to ensure the operation of decentralized network. （图）
+From the characteristics of the technology itself, the blockchain has three major advantages: one is to define a data structure that can express the order; second is to build a peer-to-peer network using a cryptographic-based distributed protocol; the third is to use a consensus mechanism to ensure the operation of decentralized network.

+图

 However, as an emerging technology, it is also, like other new things, questioned at the same time.
 The application of this technology to education may have privacy issues, immature technology and lack of flexibility.
 Although these problems may not be the problem of the blockchain itself, but of the whole business system and management methods.

 （图 详细problem）